Is This Program Right for You?

-Other courses on offer taught in Spanish can be found here on Puebla's website.
+Lists of courses on offer can be found here on Puebla's website

 All halls have a secure swipe-card entry system with 24-hour security presence and wireless Internet is available.
 Residences are fully furnished and equipped with laundry facilities and common areas.
 There are 4 halls inside campus: Cain Murray, Ray Lindley, Ignacio Bernal and José Gaos.
 All of them are ideally located for easy access to academic, sport and recreational facilities.
 Dorms have shared bathrooms and common areas, and every effort is made to place program students with Mexican roommates.

 Meals are taken in the campus cafeterias and are provided twice a day from Monday to Friday in the main dining hall and in the 2 cafeterias located around campus.
 More information on the various dormitories can be found on Puebla's housing website